fbpx

 • A physician is never justified in abandoning a patient.

-• A physician shall never advertise or promote their services in a misleading manner, placing financial gain ahead of what is accepted practice in Regenerative Medicine.
+• A physician shall never advertise or promote their services in a misleading manner, prioritizing financial gain over accepted practices in Regenerative Medicine.

-• A physician must respect all local, state, and federal law with regard to the practice of medicine as well as the law in general.
+• A physician must respect all local, state, and federal laws regarding the practice of medicine, as well as the law in general.

 • When participating in research, a physician shall always abide by the highest moral and ethical standards.